rusparrish/Visual-Thinking-Lens/Off_Center_Protocol/README.md

-# Off-Center Fidelity (OCF): Constraint Basins for Stability & Drift in Generative Models
+# Off-Center Fidelity (OCF): Constraint Basins for Stability & Drift in Generative Models (Compositional Analysis)

 **Ghost Density & companions** — a practical, repeatable way to steer models *away* from center-gravity and into artistically stable off-center compositions using three measurable dials: